kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 You mull over the possibilities and weigh them against your own skill-set.
 You decide against, for example a statue of Socrates, <!--See if a picture can be provided for this.--> because not everyone will recognize the person depicted and what he stood for.

-You next consider something from mathematical logic along the lines of $p \implies q$ \iff \not q \implies \not p$.
+You next consider something from mathematical logic along the lines of $p \implies q \iff \not q \implies \not p$.
 But you give up on that because it is too specialized and only partially representative of philosophy.

 Then you remember Thomas Kuhn and his hypothesis of falsifiability as the basis of science.
 Some scientists, you recall, rejected _string theory_ simply because it made no predictions that could be subject to the test of falsifiability.
 But how in heaven would you squeeze that into a logo?
 And wouldn't that narrow it to the philosophy of science rather than to all of philosophy.